Roasted Tomatoes with Whipped Feta

 Like many Americans, I grew up eating the dry-packed, crumbled feta that was easily accessible in most grocery stores.
 It was not very flavorful or interesting, but when you have never tasted anything better, you cannot know that there is anything better.

 He also had beautiful jars of white cheese floating in golden olive oil.
 “What is that one?”
-I asked the cheesemonger (who was also gorgeous, kind of like a Greek god, and I definitely wanted to engage him in conversation).
+I asked the cheesemonger (who was also gorgeous, in a Greek god sort of way—and I definitely wanted to engage him in conversation).

 The cheesemonger (whose name, I kid you not, was Marius—and right in the middle of my Les Misérables phase!), cracked open a jar, plucked out a generous chunk of feta, and handed it to me, olive oil running down his beautiful fingers.

 French feta is a little milder than Greek feta, and creamier.
-You can use either in this recipe, just use the best feta you can find—any feta handed to you straight from the jar by a cheesemonger is sure to be exceptional, just like the feta Marius sold.
+You can use either kind in this roasted cherry tomatoes with whipped feta recipe, just use the best feta available.
+(Any feta handed to you straight from the jar by a cheesemonger is sure to be exceptional, just like the feta Marius sold).

 Ingredients